 Believe it or not, organized individuals are actually lazy people.
-Don't go crazy just yet: They don't want to spend any amount of time sifting through things just to find what they're looking for - that's a waste of time and energy.
+Don't go crazy just yet: They don't want to spend any amount of time sifting through things just to find what they're looking for.
 Plus, they've learned the secret that spending time initially to organize actually reduces the overall time they would have used to search for things.

 So if you're interested in creating order out of chaos (a very satisfying act), try some of these time-saving, energy-reducing, life-enhancing things organized people do: